Common year starting on Saturday: Gregorian Calendar

-century 4: 310, 321, 327, 338, 349, 355, 366, 377, 383, 394

 Julian Calendar

 In the now-obsolete Julian calendar, the fourteen types of year (seven common, seven leap) repeat in a 28-year cycle (1461 weeks).
 A leap year has two adjoining dominical letters, (one for January and February and the other for March to December in the Church of England, as 29 February has no letter).
 Each of the seven two-letter sequences occurs once within a cycle, and every common letter thrice.

 As the Julian calendar repeats after 28 years that means it will also repeat after 700 years, i.e. 25 cycles.
-The year's position in the cycle is given by the formula ((year + 8) mod 28) + 1).
+The year's position in the cycle is given by the formula (((year + 8) mod 28) + 1).
 Years 10, 16 and 27 of the cycle are common years beginning on Saturday.
 2017 is year 10 of the cycle.
-Approximately 10.71% of all years are common years beginning on Saturday.
+Approximately 10.71% of all years are common years starting on Saturday.